The 7Twelve Investment Strategy

 What is 7Twelve?

-7Twelve is a blueprint for financial advisors looking to build a well-diversified investment strategy with a single investment.
-Unlike a traditional two-asset 60-40 balanced fund, the 7Twelve balanced strategy uses multiple asset classes in an effort to enhance performance and/or reduce risk.
+7Twelve is a blueprint to build a well-diversified investment strategy with a single investment.
+Unlike traditional two-asset 60-40 balanced, the 7Twelve uses multiple asset classes in an effort to enhance performance and/or reduce risk.

 Our balanced strategy provides investors access to non-traditional assets such as real estate, commodities, and emerging markets.